melvyniandrag/Linux_Lecture_Notes/Week6/SignalHandlers/Readme.md

 ## SIGINT, SIGTERM and SIGKILL
 `INT` is sent when you hit `CTRL+Z` on your keyboard.
 It interupt the process and makes it stop. `SIGINT` can also be sent will `kill`. `SIGTERM` and `SIGINT` are approximately the same thing, differences in their behavior are left up to the application developer.
 You should now send `INT` and `TERM` to the `runForever` program and you will see that both end the process.

 We will change the behavior now.
-Open `int_term.c` on your computer and have a look at it.
+Open `int_term.c` on your computer and have a look at it. ( Look at 01_*.c with the class and point out the cusom signal handlers.
+Also, as an added bonus not relevant to signal handling, notice that there are different return codes in the code.
+Run the code.
+From a separate terminal window, send kill signals.
+Then inspect the return code of the running process and see how we customized the return valu based on which signal we received.
+Remember that in our first assignment we looked at $? to see how a program ended.
+You can return different values not just fro mbash scripts, as we've done with `return` and `exit` statements up until now.
+Your software can be programmed to return values too.

+Returning to our discussion of signals, signals can be caught,  ignored, or blocked.

 ## SIGSTOP and SIGTSTP